bcc-code/bcc-wp-proxy/README.md

 Users are authenticated by the proxy, and are then mapped to either a specific (e.g. admin) or shared/global (e.g. "member") user in WordPress.
 By mapping multiple actual users to  shared/global accounts in WordPress, it is possible for different users to benefit from the same cache.

 GET requests are typically cached, whereas post requests, or any request to a /wp-admin/* URL is not cached and is passed directly to the backend.
 WordPress is regularly polled for changes, and caches are invalidated when content is updated.

+The OpenID Connect / OAuth tokens retrieved by the proxy are made available for consumption by front-end scripts - allowing for personalized widgets without sacrificing a shared cache for content published from WordPress.